contentstack/contentstack-postman-collections/README.md

     ```sh
         cd contentstack-postman-collections
     ```
-3. Install necessary modules by running either npm install or npm i command in the terminal.
+3. Install necessary modules by running either
+    ```sh
+        npm install or npm i
+    ```
+    command in the terminal.
-4. Navigate to the .env file, and add your Postman’s API key and collections’ UID.
+4. Navigate to the **.env** file, and add your Postman’s API key and collections’ UID.

     To get Postman’s API key, you need to log in or create a Postman account and get the API key.
 To learn how to create an API key, refer to the [Postman’s API key generation](https://learning.postman.com/docs/postman/postman-api/intro-api/#generating-a-postman-api-key) article.

     To get collections’ API Key, refer to the [Get All Collections](https://documenter.getpostman.com/view/631643/JsLs/?version=latest#3190c896-4216-a0a3-aa38-a041d0c2eb72) API request.

-5. To pull or clone our latest postman collection, run npm start in the terminal.
+5. To pull or clone our latest postman collection, run
+    ```sh
+        #this will clone our collection into directeory ".latest-collection"
+        npm start
+    ```
+    in the terminal.
     **Note**: If this command does not work in any powershell, try switching to Bash terminal by following the steps discussed in this [section](https://stackoverflow.com/questions/42606837/how-do-i-use-bash-on-windows-from-the-visual-studio-code-integrated-terminal).
 6. Run the following command to update your postman collection: